qbicsoftware/research-data-management/docs/project/project_registration.md

     , the unique ontology identifier from one of several ontologies is stored.

-Once all the required information has been provided you can create your project via the "confirm" button below or go to the previous step via the "back button".
+Once all the required information has been provided you can create your project via the "confirm" button below or go to the previous step via the "back" button.

 ![experimental_information](images/experimental_information.png)